Center for Research in Environmental Sciences & Technologies

 science and nature.

-Student Internships 3 & up Individualized internships provide students with real work experience at CREST or the CREST Farm.
-Teacher Training & Support K-12 CREST staff provide support to individual teachers, teaching teams, and school staff to encourage
+Student Internships 3 & up Individualized internships provide students with real work experience at CREST Teacher Training & Support K-12 CREST staff provide support to individual teachers, teaching teams, and school staff to encourage

 self-efficacy in teaching science and environmental education.
 This includes providing lesson plans,

 School-wide Initiatives K-12 CREST staff provide general support for the establishment of school-wide programs that encourage

 scientific inquiry, sustainability, and environmental education.
 Examples include: helping build and